azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ## Proxy configuration HOWTO

-This section explains the usage, intent and behavior of each YAML property on the proxy configuration object.
 In `stubby4j` YAML config, the proxy configuration metadata is declared using the `proxy-config` property.

 In order to enable request proxying behavior in `stubby4j`, you need to add at least one `proxy-config` object to your YAML config.
 This would be the default proxy config (in this guide it is denoted as `default proxy config` hereafter).
 The `default proxy config` serves as a catch-all for requests that don't match any of the `stubby4j`'s stubs.
 To have only one `proxy-config` declared it is the most basic setup.